 5. Impress your clients with dinner at Angelita Madrid

-Our team is picky when it comes to eating in Madrid, but we all agree that the Angelita Madrid is one of the most impressive new restaurants in town!
-The amazing wine bar features fantastic local Spanish wines by the glass and even more by the bottle.
+Our team is picky when it comes to eating in Madrid, but we all agree that Angelita Madrid is one of the most impressive restaurants in town.
+This amazing wine bar features fantastic local Spanish wines by the glass and even more by the bottle.
 The restaurant menu is excellent, and they also have a creative cocktail bar in the basement (get their gin and tonic for a real treat!).
-This is a place to impress clients– but don’t forget to make a reservation.
+This is the place to impress your clients, but don’t forget to make a reservation.

 6. Treat yourself to Madrid’s best hot chocolate

 Forget about the churros– Madrid’s rich chocolate is the true main event!
-And no one makes it better than Confitería El Riojano (we taste this on our Ultimate Spanish Cuisine Tour!).
-Everyday pastry chef Roberto melts down rich chocolate to create his masterpiece, the best hot chocolate in Madrid.
+And no one makes it better than Confitería El Riojano (we even taste this on our Ultimate Spanish Cuisine Tour!).
+Every day, pastry chef Roberto melts down rich chocolate to create his masterpiece, the best hot chocolate in Madrid.
 It’s traditionally served with a ladyfinger biscuit (ask for the soletillas).

 7. Eat at the oldest restaurant in the world

 Another must-do is lunch or dinner at El Sobrino de Botín.
 Officially the oldest restaurant in the world (according to the Guinness Book of World Records), Botín is a hard reservation to snag, but well worth it for the incredible history and delicious roast suckling pig.